Robert Mulligan: Style

 Mulligan described his role as a director thusly: “Things have to sift through me.
 That's me up there on the screen.
 The shooting, the editing, the use of music—all that represents my attitude toward the material.”
 In a 1978 interview with the Village Voice, he insisted, "I don't know anything about 'the Mulligan style.'
 If you can find it, well, that's your job."

 Chicago critic Jonathan Rosenbaum once hailed Mulligan as:

 one of the only American directors left with a fully achieved style that is commonly (if misleadingly) termed classical... he is a master of carving out dramatic space with liquid camera movements and precise angles, a mastery that's matched by a special sensitivity in handling adolescents."

 Critic and filmmaker François Truffaut also championed the director's work.
 Truffaut was, in particular, a fan of Fear Strikes Out and was impressed that it was only Mulligan's first feature, writing, "It is rare to see a first film so free of faults and bombast."
 Summing up Mulligan's talents as a whole, Truffaut concluded:

 If there were French directors as lucid as Mulligan, as capable of telling something more than anecdotes, the image of our country on the screen would be a bit less oversimplified.

 Another filmmaker who admired Mulligan's work was Stanley Kubrick, who featured a clip from Summer of '42 in The Shining (1980).

 Of his fellow filmmakers, Mulligan admired Ingmar Bergman for his "wonderful use of that simple, honest technique" of allowing the camera to "rest on a human face quietly, unobtrusively, and let something happen."
 He championed the films of Satyajit Ray and joined in a protest with Bergman and David Lean when Ray's film, Charulata, was rejected at the 1961 Cannes Film Festival.

 Mulligan also had his critics.
 Actor James Caan described him as the most incompetent filmmaker he had ever worked with saying "A lot of mediocrity was produced" following their work on Kiss Me Goodbye in 1982.
 Caan cited his experiences as a key reason why he made no movies for 5 years from 1982 to 1987.

-Mulligan was also an avid fan of the novels of Charles Dickens, whose work he had devoured in his youth:
+Mulligan was a fan of Charles Dickens, whose work he had read in his youth:

 I read all of it, I don't know how many times.
 I'm convinced that if Charles Dickens were alive and well and living in Los Angeles, he'd be the best producer-director-writer of movies ever.
 I think if anybody really wants to learn how to tell a story in images, they should read Dickens.
 At least once or twice a year.